csound-flossmanual/csound-floss/book/05-g-granular-synthesis.md

 upon recorded sound files and will introduce techniques including time stretching, time compressing and pitch shifting.
 The emphasis will be upon asynchronous granulation.
-For an introduction to synchronous granular synthesis using simple waveforms please refer to chapter [04 F](04-f-granular-synthesis.md).
+For an introduction to synchronous granular synthesis using simple waveforms please refer to chapter&nbsp;
+[04 F](04-f-granular-synthesis.md).

 We will start with a self-made granulator which we build step by step.
 It may help to understand the main parameters, and to see upon which decisions the different opcode designs are built.
 In the second part of this chapter we will introduce some of the many Csound opcodes for granular synthesis, in typical use cases.

 ## A Self-Made Granulator

 It is perfectly possible to build one's own granular machine in Csound code, without using one of the many opcodes for granular synthesis.
 This machine will certainly run slower than a native opcode.
 But for understanding what is happening, and being able to implement own ideas, this is a very instructive approach.

 Granular synthesis can be described as a sequence of small sound snippets.
 So we can think of two units: One unit is managing the sequence, the other unit is performing one grain.
 Let us call the first unit _Granulator_, and the second unit _Grain_.
 The _Granulator_ will manage the sequence of grains in calling the _Grain_ unit again and again, with different parameters:

 ![](../resources/images/05-g-scheme.png)

 In Csound, we implement this architecture as two instruments.
 We will start with the instrument which performs one grain.

 ### The Grain Unit